mtlynch/mtlynch.io/content/posts/syncthing-on-fly.io/index.md

 >
 > Port 21027/UDP: for discovery broadcasts on IPv4 and multicasts on IPv6

-Here's how I translate that into Fly.io's configuration.
+Here's how I translated that into Fly.io's configuration.

 ```toml
 [[services]]